If you are in immediate need of the lowest cost funeral available, you need to consider arranging a simple direct cremation service.

 There are some charitable trusts that make offer a grant or some financial help with funeral expenses.
 You can check this resource for searching a charity grants database.

-Trade Union Organizations
+Help from Trade Union Organizations to cover funeral expenses

 Some Trade Union organizations will offer a financial contribution to assist a former member, or the spouse of a member, some assistance with meeting funeral expenses.
 If you, or you spouse, was a member of a union, it would be well worth investigating if you can claim any assistance.

-Fund-raising for a funeral
+How Fund-raising can help pay for funeral expenses

 Fund-raising events to help a family pay for a funeral have long been a community way to rally together and help an unfortunate family pay to bury their lost loved one.
 However, as more families have suffered hardship in recent years, there has not been as much disposable money to go around, even when families want to help out.